W45P85/TBX_to_HTML/README.md

 5. Programm schließen:
        Nachdem die Konvertierung abgeschlossen ist, kannst du das Programm durch Klicken auf die Schaltfläche "Programm schließen" (2) beenden.

-*
-1. open the program:
+*1. open the program:*
-       Open the "TBX to HTML" program.
+       *Open the "TBX to HTML" program.*
-2. select a TBX file:
+*2. select a TBX file:*
-       Click on the "Select file" button.
+       *Click on the "Select file" button.*
-       Select the desired TBX file from your file system and confirm the selection with "Open".
+       *Select the desired TBX file from your file system and confirm the selection with "Open".*
-3. column selection:
+*3. column selection:*
-       After selecting the file, a window opens to select the columns to be displayed in the HTML document.
+       *After selecting the file, a window opens to select the columns to be displayed in the HTML document.*
-       You can select the columns by activating the corresponding checkboxes.
+       *You can select the columns by activating the corresponding checkboxes.*
-       Alternatively, you can also use the "Select all" option to select all available columns at once (recommended).
+       *Alternatively, you can also use the "Select all" option to select all available columns at once (recommended).*
-       Click on "Next" to continue.
+       *Click on "Next" to continue.*
-4. conversion:
+*4. conversion:*
-       After the column selection, the TBX file is converted into an HTML document.
+       *After the column selection, the TBX file is converted into an HTML document.*
-       After successful conversion, the HTML is saved in the same directory as the original TBX file.
-The file is called "terminology_YYYY-MM-DD", whereby the current day is taken as the date.
+       *After successful conversion, the HTML is saved in the same directory as the original TBX file.
+The file is called "terminology_YYYY-MM-DD", whereby the current day is taken as the date.*
-5. close the program:
+*5. close the program:*
-       Once the conversion is complete, you can close the program by clicking on the "Close program" button (2).
+       *Once the conversion is complete, you can close the program by clicking on the "Close program" button (2).*
-*

 ## Unterstützung / Support
 Bei Fragen oder Problemen, kontaktiere mich hier auf GitHub. :)